A Custom URL Shortener: The key to Branding Your Links to Increase Reach and Engagement

 For example, we’ve been sending all of our Quora traffic back to our homepage, but what if we create a “Welcome Quora users” landing page and want to shift the traffic to the new landing page.

 If I was using a regular link, I’d have to change the link for every single one of my Quora posts, but using my own branded link, I only have to change the destination URL inside Rebrandly.

 Share your favorite font/s with your fellow creatives/designers

 E.g. from dafont.com to kyley.link/TopDailyFont

-Also, if you are one of those super creatives and you create your own fonts – share them with unique link.
-Branded short links increase engagement, so could lead to more interested and conversions.
+Also, if you are one of those super creatives and you create your own fonts – share them with a unique link.
+Branded short links increase engagement, so could lead to more interest and conversions.
 If it’s available for purchase, track where your clicks are coming from, so that you know where to promote your new font creations to get more hits.

 Typeforms and Surveys

 Share a survey with a personalized link.
 When the survey is over, change the destination to go to another page on your site, possibly with the results, so that users aren’t being taken to a dead page.

 Other situations that you could personalize and increase engagement with a custom short link:

 - Research Docs